lolnuggets/codesample/README.md

-simple example of code done in C++ by me for samples.
+Simple example of code done in C++ by me for samples.
 Additionally, I have a https://github.com/lolnuggets/dndinittracker.
-The database uuused is sql and i deleted it and am not hosting the website anywhere anymore.
+The database used is SQL and I deleted it and am not hosting the website anywhere anymore.